MicBun/flask-rest-api-jwt-auth-mysql/README.md

 ## Running the Project

-To run the project, run the following command:
+To run the project, follow these steps:

+1. Modify the .env file with the necessary environment variables.\n
+2. Run the following command:

 ```
 flask run